Plumas-Eureka State Park

 Plumas-Eureka State Park is a California state park located in the Sierra Nevada and Cascade Range in Plumas County, California.

-The park, as a mining museum, shows and protects the history of the active mid-19th century California Gold Rush mining period.
-As a large natural area it shows and protects the serenity of the mountain's meadows, forests, lakes, and granite peaks.
+The park, as a mining museum, shows and protects the history of the active mid-19th-century California Gold Rush mining period.
+As a large natural area, it shows and protects the serenity of the mountain's meadows, forests, lakes, and granite peaks.
 Camping, picnicking, biking, fishing, and hiking are offered.

+Eureka Peak, formerly Gold Mountain, was the site of some of the first organized ski races in North America.
+The National Longboard Championship, the longest running ski races since 1911, have been held in the Park at the Eureka Ski Bowl since 1993.

+Gold Discovery Days is a living history weekend held in July within the park.
+The celebration features mining-era demonstrations and activities.

 Mining history

-The historic mining area includes a museum in the miner's bunkhouse, the Mohawk Stamp Mill, Bushman five-stamp mill, stables, a blacksmith shop, the mine office, and a miner’s home "Moriarity House".
+The historic mining area includes a museum in the miner's bunkhouse, the Mohawk Stamp Mill, Bushman five-stamp mill, stables, a blacksmith shop, the mine office, and a miner's home "Moriarity House".

 A California Historical Landmark marker is located in the park honoring the mining areas of Jamison City, Eureka Mills, Johnstown, and the Eureka Mine.

 Natural history

 Plumas-Eureka State Park is in the Sierra Nevada Coniferous Forest ecosystem of the Temperate Coniferous Forests Biome.

-The park's animals include black bear, deer, weasel, mink, marten, mountain lion, bobcat, fox, and many others.
-The park is within the Feather River watershed and encompasses some of its headwaters.
+The park's animals include golden eagles, porcupines, black bear, deer, weasel, mink, marten, mountain lion, bobcat, fox, and many others.

+The park is within the Middle Fork Feather River watershed and encompasses some of its headwaters, including Jamison and Eureka Creeks.